dansimpson/amqp-js/README.markdown

 and an init script to daemonize the flash polciy server.
 This is fully working on debian.

 ##Todo
-* Finish code to allow for multiple queue subscriptions
-* Package everything nicely
+* Provide an adaptor interface for alternative transports
 * Provide better sequence handling
 * TLS Support - Security
 * 0.91 Support and eventually 1.0
 * More Examples
 * Shrink file size (29Kb now)
 * Make it easier
+* Transactions